-Dr. Tim Sweijs is the Director of Research at The Hague Centre for Strategic Studies.
-He is the initiator, creator and author of numerous studies, methodologies, and tools for horizon scanning, early warning, conflict analysis, national security risk assessment, and strategy and capability development.
-Tim has lectured at universities and military academies around the world.
-His main research interest concerns the changing character of contemporary conflict.
+Dr. Tim Sweijs is the Director of Research at The Hague Centre for Strategic Studies and a Senior Research Fellow at the Netherlands’ War Studies Research Centre.
+He is the initiator, creator and author of numerous studies and methodologies for research projects in strategic foresight, conflict analysis & early warning, defence planning, and strategy and capability development.

 The Conduct of War in the 21st Century.
 Kinetic, Connected and Synthetic, w / R Johnson & M Kitzen, Routledge Advances in Defence Studies (2021).

 Assessing Change and Continuity in the Character of War, w / R Johnson & M Kitzen, Routledge Advances in Defence Studies (2021) (open access)